 You can apply by mail, the VA’s web portals such as eBenefits, or apply with the help of your participating lender.

-If you are retired or separated you will need to submit copies (never originals) of your retirement or separation paperwork.
+If you are retired or separated, you must submit copies (never originals) of your retirement or separation paperwork.
 For active-duty military members, this will be your DD Form 214, for others such as Guard or Reserve members, the paperwork may be different.

 Guard and Reservists should be prepared to show current points statements where applicable, and any relevant discharge paperwork for prior service, current service where applicable, etc.